Non-intrusive implementation of a wide variety of Multiscale Finite Element Methods: Why develop a general framework?

 These observations provide the main structure of the general framework.
 First, we choose an underlying, low-dimensional space of \emph{piecewise affine} functions to which the MsFEM is associated (Def.~\ref{def:underlying-space}).
 This will be the standard conforming Lagrange space of order 1 (for the MsFEM-lin), or the Crouzeix-Raviart space of order 1 (for the MsFEM-CR).
 Second we need to formulate the local problems for the numerical correctors (Def.~\ref{def:corr-dofe} and Def.~\ref{def:corr-dofc}).
 This involves the definition of oversampling patches (for MsFEMs with oversampling, Def.~\ref{def:ospatch}), and an extension of the notion of degrees of freedom to define the boundary conditions for the numerical correctors (Def.~\ref{def:DOF}, \ref{def:DOF-os-lin} and~\ref{def:DOF-os-cr}) on oversampling patches.
 It is then possible to define the multiscale basis functions as a generalization of~\eqref{eq:diffusion-MsFEM-Vxy-grad} (see Def.~\ref{def:msbasis-OS}) and finally to define the MsFEM for our general framework in Def.~\ref{def:gen-MsFEM}.

-\begin{remark} We note that our development of non-intrusive MsFEM approaches relies to a great extent on the fact that~\eqref{eq:diffusion-MsFEM-Vxy-grad}, and its generalization~\eqref{eq:MsFEM-Vxy} in the general framework developed below, provide a description of the multiscale basis functions in terms of $\Pone$ basis functions, without the need of higher-order functions.
-Higher-order MsFEMs can be found in~\cite{allaire_multiscale_2005, hesthaven_high-order_2014}.
+\begin{remark} We note that our development of non-intrusive MsFEM approaches relies to a great extent on the fact that~\eqref{eq:diffusion-MsFEM-Vxy-grad}, and its generalization~\eqref{eq:MsFEM-Vxy} in the general framework developed below, provide a description of the multiscale basis functions in terms of $\Pone$ basis functions, without the need of higher-order functions, in a linear manner.
+Higher-order MsFEMs can be found in~\cite{allaire_multiscale_2005, hesthaven_high-order_2014} (see also~\cite{legoll_msfem_2022}).
 Possible analogues of~\eqref{eq:MsFEM-Vxy} for such MsFEMs and the subsequent techniques to design a non-intrusive MsFEM variant are more involved and may be the topic of future work.
 See~\cite{biezemans_difficult_nodate}. \end{remark}